SEOULTECH-AIS-gyounghun6612/CORE/python_toolbox/README.md

             ------------------------------------------------------------------
             ### Args
-               arg_name: Description of the input argument
+            - `arg_name`: Description of the input argument

             ### Returns or Yields
-               data_format: Description of the output argument
+            - `data_format`: Description of the output argument

             ### Raises
-               error_type: Method of handling according to error issues
+            - `error_type`: Method of handling according to error issues

             """
             ...